-Our sample is taken from GEO objects discovered in a survey with the University of Michigan's 0.6-m aperture Schmidt telescope MODEST (for Michigan Orbital DEbris Survey Telescope), and then followed up in real-time with the SMARTS (Small and Medium Aperture Research Telescope System) 0.9-m at CTIO for orbits and photometry.
-Our goal is to determine 6 parameter orbits and measure colors for all objects fainter than $R = 15^{th}$ magnitude that are discovered in the MODEST survey.
-At this magnitude the distribution of observed angular rates changes significantly from that of brighter objects.
+- 1. GEO objects discovered in a survey with the University of Michigan's 0.6-m aperture Curtis-Schmidt telescope MODEST (for Michigan Orbital DEbris Survey Telescope), and then followed up in real-time with the CTIO/SMARTS 0.9-m for orbits and photometry.
+Our goal is to determine 6 parameter orbits and measure colors for all objects fainter than R = 15th magnitude that are discovered in the MODEST survey. - 2.
+A smaller sample of high area to mass ratio (AMR) objects discovered independently, and acquired using predictions from orbits derived from independent tracking data collected days prior to the observations.